stonehedgelabs/snuper/README.md

 the stored selection IDs, and stream live odds into JSONL files under `<fs_sink_dir>/<provider>/odds/`.
 Runners emit heartbeat entries when the feed is idle so that quiet games remain traceable.
-When `--sink=rds` is supplied, the same deltas are persisted into the configured table and snapshots are copied to the `<table>_snapshots` companion for replaying historical states.
+When `--sink=rds` is supplied, the same deltas are persisted into the configured table (tagged with the provider) and snapshots are copied to the `<table>_snapshots` companion for replaying historical states.

 > Note that the usage of JSON files on disk is a local development feature.